 False Claims Act Defense

 Although FCA litigation once was almost the exclusive province of the federal government, the Deficit Reduction Omnibus Reconciliation Act of 2005 provided financial incentives for states to adopt their own versions of the FCA.
-At least 24 states now have false claims statutes, with many focusing on health care.
+At least 27 states now have false claims statutes, with many focusing on health care.
 In addition, at least three cities and the District of Columbia have adopted versions of the FCA.
-Many of these state and municipal FCA equivalents carry significant sanctions and have been successfully used to obtain large recoveries.
+Many of these state and municipal FCA equivalents carry significant sanctions and have been used successfully to obtain large recoveries.
 For example, one case based on California’s FCA resulted in a $241 million settlement.

 Experience has shown that by conducting a prompt and thorough internal investigation, clients are better positioned to influence the government’s approach to the matter.
 In this regard, after conducting internal investigations, Skadden has successfully resolved matters through settlements favorable to our clients.
 In addition, we have negotiated favorable settlements of complex parallel proceedings involving criminal, civil and administrative issues without the need for costly and public litigation.